openconfig/gribi/doc/specification.md

 responsibility to avoid more than one `Modify` RPC sessions that are of the same highest Election ID, i.e., "dual-primary" situation in a `SINGLE_PRIMARY` mode.

-#### 4.1.4.2 New Leader Election In `SINGLE_PRIMARY`
+#### 4.1.4.2 New Primary Election In `SINGLE_PRIMARY`

-Switching to a new leader client occurs when a new client connects with `ModifyRequest.election_id` equals to, or greater than, the previous highest value that learnt by the server from any client.
+Switching to a new primary client occurs when a new client connects with `ModifyRequest.election_id` equals to, or greater than, the previous highest value that learnt by the server from any client.

-Upon discovering a new leader has been elected, the device:
+Upon discovering a new primary has been elected, the device:

 *   SHOULD stop processing pending AFT operations that were sent by the previous primary.